What Does the Administrator Do for an Entrepreneur?

 Administering Letters, Typing Marketing Copy, Creating Presentations, etc.

-As a virtual assistant, the administrator can do all of these things.
+The administrator can do all of these things as a virtual assistant.
 They are also trained in various software tools and can type letters, create presentations, and help with marketing tasks such as social media management.

 The virtual assistant administrator typically handles administrative tasks for entrepreneurs’ businesses.
 These can be anything from typing letters to creating presentations or handling personal assistant duties such as booking flights and hotels for meetings or travel arrangements.